root-project/web/manual/root_macros_and_shared_libraries/index.md

 gSystem->SetIncludePath(" -I$HOME/mypackage/include")
 {% endhighlight %}

-To add a shared library that should be used during linking, type:
+To add any static or shared library that should be used during linking, type:

 {% highlight C++ %}
 gSystem->AddLinkedLibs("-L/my/path -l*anylib*");
 {% endhighlight %}

-You can also add a shared library by loading it before compiling the ROOT macros, by doing:
+If the library is a shared library, you can also load it before compiling the macro:

 {% highlight C++ %}
 gSystem->Load("mydir/mylib");